robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

     This value can be used to override the earlier value set with :option:`--randomize`.

-Starting from Robot Framework 2.8.5, it is possible to give a custom seed to initialize the random generator.
+It is possible to give a custom seed to initialize the random generator.
 This is useful if you want to re-run tests using the same order as earlier.
 The seed is given as part of the value for :option:`--randomize` in format `<what>:<seed>` and it must be an integer.